CPPS supports parents, because students win when we work together!

 - Parent Line, our blog

-We’ve trained hundreds of parents at dozens of schools, across multiple languages – reaching into some of the most diverse neighborhoods in our state.
+We’ve trained hundreds of people, at dozens of schools, across multiple languages – reaching into some of the most diverse neighborhoods in our state.

 DID YOU KNOW?
 Family ties are essential – as important as school leadership and professional capacity of the faculty.
-A study of 200 schools over seven years found five essential components of school success.
 Turns out that when it comes to dramatically improving, and sustaining, student achievement, schools really can’t do it alone.
 Read more, here.